GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

         * Binary search is done for this hashCode in the `mHashes` array.
 This implies time complexity increases to `O(logN)`;
         * Once we get the index of hash, we know that key is at 2\*index position in `mArray` and value is at 2\*index+1 position;
         * Here the time complexity increases from `O(1)` to `O(logN)`, but it is memory efficient.
 Whenever we play on a dataset of around 100, there will no problem of time complexity, it will be non-noticeable.
 As we have the advantage of memory efficient application.

+* **How to send SMS in android?
+Explain with example.**
+    - SMS messaging is one of the basic and important applications on a mobile phone.
+Now days every mobile phone has SMS messaging capabilities, and nearly all users of any age know how to send and receive such messages.
+Mobile phones come with a built-in SMS application that enables you to send and receive SMS messages.
+If you want to send the SMS programmatically then follow the following steps.

+    SmsManager class is responsible for sending SMS from one emulator to another or device.

+    You cannot directly instantiate this class; instead, you call the getDefault() static method to obtain an SmsManager object.
+You then send the SMS message using the sendTextMessage() method:
+    `
+    SmsManagersms = SmsManager.getDefault();
+    sms.sendTextMessage("5556", null, "Hello from careerRide", null, null);
+    sendTextMessage() method takes five argument.
+    `
+    - destinationAddress — Phone number of the recipient.
+    - scAddress — Service center address; you can use null also.
+    - text — Content of the SMS message that you want to send.
+    - sentIntent — Pending intent to invoke when the message is sent.
+    - deliveryIntent — Pending intent to invoke when the message has been delivered.

+* **What is the difference between an interface and an abstract class?**
+    - An interface is absolutely abstracted, and cannot be implemented.
+It defines the behavior that an object will need to perform, without providing any details about it.
+An abstract class cannot be instantiated, but it can partially or totally define behavior and internal structure for an object.
+Interfaces are always implemented, and objects always do extend from abstract classes.